John 17:1-2 Bible Study

-What did Jesus do with His eyes His when He prayed?
+What did Jesus do with His eyes when He began to pray?

 Does the Bible mention Jesus or anyone else closing eyes in prayer?

-So why do Christians close them and clasp hands for prayer?
+So why do Christians today close their eyes and clasp hands for prayer?

 To block out distractions, but also by tradition.

 It can be, but isn't required.

 The time had come for Jesus to die on the cross.

 What does Jesus mean by "Glorify Your Son, that Your Son also may glorify You"